The implicit obligation to be awesome

 We can identify an innate obligation to aspire to an extraordinary life

-If one understands the extraordinary context of one’s life, and if one understands that we have to ability to adapt and change the way we live, and one has the freedom to do so - any individual has an option to identify an innate obligation to aspire to an extraordinary life.
+In this article I’m arguing that—if one understands the extraordinary context of one’s life, and if one understands that we have the ability to adapt and change the way we live, and one has the freedom to do so—any individual has an option to identify an innate obligation to aspire to an extraordinary life.

 Reasons to live with gratitude

 I think a primary reason one could find one wished to aspire to genuine awesomeness is out of a deep sense of gratitude for being alive, and having the tremendous luck of being born human.
 Being human means we get to know how lucky we are whilst also having the option to deliberately make good on that luck.
 This kind of gratitude is such a simple and personal thing I think you either have it or you don’t.
 If you’re not sure where you stand, here are some reasons why you might feel thankful and lucky to be alive...

 The Universe is Awesome